-Figure 7 illustrates a shock in the copper-to-GDP share of 1%, with persistency of 0.1.
+Figure 7 illustrates a shock in the copper-to-GDP share of 1 percentage point.
 The multiplier of GDP is positive.
-Consumption of Ricardian agents increase under both rules, being under rule 2 the most expansive because the government is saving the temporary increase in revenues, which is compatible with larger consumption levels for Ricardian agents.
-There is a larger response of non-Ricardian agents' consumption, indeed it is different depending on the fiscal policy rule being applied.
-Under the zero deficit rule, all the temporary increase of revenues is transferred to the public, so they consume all in the short run (as opposed to Ricardian agents who smooth out transfer's income).
-The Chilean rule would fix the expenditure to a constant, thereby government savings would increase and transfers would decrease in the very short run.
+Consumption of Ricardian agents increases.
+A fraction of this increase is explained by the fact that under the Chilean fiscal rule the government is saving the temporary increase in revenues, which is compatible with larger consumption levels for Ricardian agents.
+The response of non-Ricardian agents' consumption is interesting to analyze.
+Under a balanced budget rule, all the temporary increase in revenues would be transferred to the public, leading to a large increase in consumption of non-Ricardian households in the short run (as opposed to Ricardian agents, who smooth consumption and hence save much of the transfer).
+By contrast, the Chilean rule would fix the expenditure to a constant, thereby government savings would increase.